 (2) It must be non-assignable

-(3) It must be actuarially sound — payments must be made over a term not to exceed the healthy spouse’s life expectancy – (if the healthy spouse is annuitizing an IRA, however, the annuity need not be actuarially sound);
+(3) It must be actuarially sound — payments must be made over a term not to exceed the CS’s life expectancy – (if the CS is annuitizing an IRA, however, the annuity need not be actuarially sound);

 (4) The State of Connecticut must be the primary beneficiary.
-This means that if you predecease your spouse who is receiving Medicaid benefits and pass away during the term of the annuity, then the State of Connecticut will be reimbursed for all monies paid out on behalf of the spouse receiving benefits.
-Any additional balance remaining in the annuity will be paid out to your contingent beneficiaries – such as your children.
+This means that if the CS predeceases the IS during the term of the annuity, then the State of Connecticut will be reimbursed for all monies paid out on behalf of the IS so far, as well as continue to be paid out going forward until the IS passes away.
+At that time, if there is a remaining balance in the annuity, the balance will be paid out to the CS’s contingent beneficiaries – such as her children.

 Should you purchase a SPIA?

 The recommendation to purchase a SPIA is dependent on your particular circumstances.
 The most important thing to remember is that purchasing a SPIA is not a suitable strategy in every case.
-It is only put in place when a long term care crisis has unfolded.
+A SPIA is only purchased when a long term care crisis has unfolded.

 What’s the old saying?
 “Timing is everything.”
 Well, timing is crucial when it comes to the purchasing of a SPIA so make sure you meet with a qualified elder law attorney to ensure that the job is done right.